OpenCDSS/cdss-app-tstool-doc-dev/mkdocs-project/docs/index.md

 *   [About the Open Water Foundation](#about-the-open-water-foundation)
 *   [License](#license)
 *   [Source Repository on GitHub](#source-repository-on-github)
-*   [Release Notes](#release-notes) - **this documentation has been updated for TSTool version 14.9.0**
+*   [Release Notes](#release-notes) - **this documentation has been updated for TSTool version 15.0.0**

 ----------------

 ## How to Use this Documentation ##

 This website is a companion to the TSTool source code and provides guidance for software developers that modify and support TSTool.

 The documentation is organized with the first sections focusing on setup for a new developer and common development tasks.
 The reference sections at the end provide information that may be of use but are typically not used day to day.
 Use the search feature of this website to find specific information.

-As of version 14.8.7, OpenJDK Java is used.
+As of TSTool version 14.8.7, OpenJDK Java is used.
 Prior to this version, Oracle Standard Edition Java was used.
+Refer to the [Development Environment / Java](dev-env/java/java.md) documentation for a list of TSTool and Java versions.

-As of version 14.0.0, the TSTool development environment creates a 64-bit Java TSTool runtime for use on Windows and Linux computers, using Oracle Standard Edition.
+As of TSTool version 14.0.0, the TSTool development environment creates a 64-bit Java TSTool runtime for use on Windows and Linux computers, using Oracle Standard Edition.
 Older versions used the 32-bit Java runtime.